Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: calculate great-circle distance between two coordinates.
-It uses a specific verb 'Calculate' and resource 'great-circle distance between two coordinates', and distinguishes from siblings by pointing to list_bundles for related 'voyage' calculators.
+The description clearly states the tool calculates great-circle distance between two coordinates, using a specific verb and resource.
+It also distinguishes itself by referencing list_bundles for related voyage calculators.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.